Eva-Maria Westbroek

 Eva-Maria Westbroek (born 26 April 1970) is a Dutch soprano opera singer.
+She announced her retirement from the stage in August 2025.

 Training

 Westbroek studied at the Royal Conservatory of The Hague from 1988 to 1995.
 Her vocal teachers included Iris Adami Corradetti and the American tenor James McCray.

 Career

 1990s

 Westbroek made her operatic debut at the Aldeburgh Festival in 1994 as Mère Marie in Poulenc's Dialogues des Carmélites.
 She was a prize winner at an international competition in Rome, which allowed her to sing the role of Tosca at age 25.
 She also was a laureate at the Angelica Catalani Concours and the Santa Maria Ligure Concours.
 A subsequent slow spell in her career followed, during which time her mother died.
 Westbroek also worked as a singing waitress during that period.

 2000s

-In 2001, Westbroek secured a 5-year contract as a company member of the Staatsoper Stuttgart.
+In 2001, Westbroek secured a five-year contract as a company member of the Staatsoper Stuttgart.
 Her roles in Stuttgart included Carlotta (Schreker, Die Gezeichneten), Tosca, Emilia Marty (Janáček, Věc Makropulos), Desdemona (Verdi, Otello), Donna Anna (Mozart, Don Giovanni), Giulietta (Offenbach, Les Contes d'Hoffmann), Marie (Smetana, The Bartered Bride) and The Duchess of Parma (Busoni, Doktor Faust).
 In 2006, at the end of her work in Stuttgart, she was given the title of Kammersängerin der Staatsoper Stuttgart.

 In 2003, Westbroek debuted at the Salzburger Festspiele as Agave in a concert performance of Egon Wellesz' Die Bakchantinnen.
 In 2004, she debuted at the Opéra Bastille as Madame Lidoine in Poulenc's Dialogues des Carmélites.
 Her debut at De Nederlandse Opera was as Katerina Izmailova in Shostakovich's Lady Macbeth of Mtsensk.
 This performance was commercially recorded for DVD release, and Westbroek won first prize from the Dutch VSCD Classical Music in the category "most impressive individual artistic achievement" for this performance.
 She repeated this role in her debut at the Royal Opera House, Covent Garden in London in October 2006.
 In 2008, she won the Grand Prix Antoine Livio of the Presse Musicale Internationale.

-Her debut at the Bayreuther Festspiele came in 2008, as Sieglinde.
+Her debut at the Bayreuth Festival came in 2008, as Sieglinde.
 She reprised the role there in 2009.

 Westbroek made her debut at the Staatsoper in München in 2008 as Chrysothemis in Elektra.
 She has returned to München as Jenůfa (title role), Ariadne (Ariadne auf Naxos) and Georgetta (Il Tabarro).